 - Airport Transit Visa

-If you are planning on visit the country and not just travelling through you will require the Short Stay Tourist Visa.
+If you are planning on visiting the country, you will require the short-stay visa.

 Where to apply for a Schengen visa